marchete/Course-Linux-Bash-Terminal-EN/markdowns/intro.md

 ## Hello World!

-Inside tech.io, the exercises will open a terminal for you.
+With the [Tech.io](https://tech.io/) virtualization technology all exercises will open a terminal for you.
 You don't need to install anything, it just works.

 So, let's use a Linux Terminal for the first time.
-Press "Run" to open a new Linux terminal.
+Press **`Run`** to open a new Linux terminal.
 @[Print "Hello World!"]({"command":"/bin/bash /project/target/hello.sh"})

 >**Remember:** Bash terminal IS CASE SENSITIVE.